 For all three of these events, the Holy Spirit coming on them was at their initial point of salvation.
 It was not a later event.
 And, in all three cases, the tongues seemed to serve as a sign to the other believers that God had accepted these previous outsiders.

 1 Corinthians 12:13

 The discussion on gifts in chapter 12 is closely tied to his discussion of the corporate nature of the body of Christ.
 Gifts are given to members of the body, as the Spirit determines, for the growth of the body.
 And tongues are mentioned here as a gift.
-But, according to chapter 14, tongues are the exception, given for the individual rather than the corporate body.
+But, according to chapter 14, tongues were the exception, given to the individual rather than the corporate body.

 It is in 1 Corinthians 12:13 that Paul mentions the baptism of the Holy Spirit.
 Here he says that “we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.”
 What this baptism accomplishes is to make us a part of the body of Christ.

 There is no specific connection with tongues in this case.
 And, like all of the other passages discussed so far, it appears to be the initial experience that all believers have.
 We are all baptized by the Holy Spirit into the body of Christ.